AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/magento-env-yaml.md

 - `log`—Use the log section to configure [notifications](set-up-notifications.md), including notification types and level of detail.
     - `slack`—Configure a message to send to a Slack bot.
     - `email`—Configure an email to send to one or more email recipients.
-    - [logging handlers](log-handlers.md)—Configure hardware and software application messages sent to a remote logging server.
+    - [log handlers](log-handlers.md)—Configure hardware and software application messages sent to a remote logging server.

 ### Environment variables